Planning your visit - FAQ

 Advice for School Groups & Colleges at the Gallery

 We welcome school and college group visits to the National Portrait Gallery.
-Please read these guidelines before booking in order to plan a successful visit to the Gallery for you and your pupils.
+We hope that you enjoy your visit to the Gallery and ask that you read these guidelines before booking and making your visit in order to plan a successful visit to the Gallery for you and your class .

-Cancellations, non-attendance and change of booking date charges
+Please be aware that Cancellations, non-attendance and change of booking date charges apply for facilitated sessions.

 Enter via the main entrance in St Martin’s Place.
 Accessible entrance to the Gallery is either via our Gallery Shop on St Martin’s Place or the entrance on Orange Street, please check which is more appropriate when booking.